stellio-hub/stellio-docs/docs/admin/misc_configuration_tips.md

 ## Launch a second instance of Stellio

-The csr.env file contains all the configuration needed to run a second instance of stellio.
+The `csr.env` file contains all the configuration needed to run a second instance of Stellio.
 You can run a second instance of stellio with :
 ````shell
 docker compose --env-file .env --env-file csr.env -p csr-stellio up